GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 : Gives access to the <a href="/docs/extensions/reference/declarativeContent/">chrome.declarativeContent</a> API.

 `"declarativeNetRequest"`
-: Gives your extension access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API.
-Some operations also require host permissions.
+: Gives access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API.

 `"declarativeNetRequestWithHostAccess"`
 : Gives extension access to the <a href="/docs/extensions/reference/declarativeNetRequest/">chrome.declarativeNetRequest</a> API.
 Also requires host permissions to the request URL and initiator to act on a request.